bch0w/simutils/seisflows/tutorial/README.txt

     In [6]: workflow
     Out[6]: <seisflows3.workflow.inversion.Inversion at 0x2aab3bb20550>

 (3) We will use debug mode more in later tutorials.
-Any changes made here are temporary unless saved using the 'workflow.checkpoint()' command, or if a function which writes to memory is called.
-To exit just type exit() at each iPython prompt
+To exit just type exit() at each IPython prompt

     In [7]: exit()
     > exit()